+VLC media player is a free multimedia player that can play almost all video and audio file formats.
+This program is supported by Windows and Mac platforms and also has a mobile application for iOS and Android.
 One popular feature of this open-source application is the ability to add subtitles to any movie or video file.
-This article will explain how to find and download these files and then set these subtitles to play in-sync with your video.
+This article will explain to you how to find and download subtitles and then set them to play in-sync with your video.

 Subtitles are generally available in .srt

 file format.
-Although you can download your subtitles from any number of internet sites, sites such as Movie Subtitles
+Although you can download your subtitles from any number of websites such as Movie Subtitles

 , DIV X Subtitles

-are often the most recommended, thanks to their wide breadth of offerings and their reputation for being more "secure."
+are highly recommended, thanks to their wide breadth of offerings and their reputation for being more secure.

 The simplest method of adding subtitles to your VLC file is to simply open your video file in VLC

-If this still doesn’t work, you can also try manually adding the subtitles to your video.
-Start playing your VLC file and then click on the Subtitles
+If this doesn’t work, you can also start playing your VLC file and then click on the Subtitles

 option in the application menu > Add subtitles

 .
-Select the file you have saved to add it to your video.
+Select the audio file you have saved to add it to your video.

 to speed up the subtitle or keyboard shortcut G